 All programs at Eastman have adopted the NASM Student Learner Competencies for program level student learning assessment.
 In addition, all data are collected in the Office of Academic Affairs, and faculty review the data for specific programs on a rotating basis.

 Institutional research data are reviewed over a five year period, while specific student learning outcomes assessment data has been available since 2010.
 Reports encompassing all data are produced by the Director of Assessment on a three-year rotating cycle based on the degree level.
 Faculty whose programs are being evaluated attend a departmental forum in order to review and discuss the data, and decide on any action items they deem appropriate.
 The action items that improve current academic programs and lifelong learning opportunities for students are assigned to a faculty member or the department chair to investigate or implement, and the Director of Assessment documents the outcome of the action items in a subsequent report.

 Eastman continues to seek opportunities to communicate learning objectives to students (both program level and course level).
 The Director of Assessment recently consulted with the Department of Musicology to ensure that all courses have program and course level learning goals available to students on the course syllabi.
 Music Education and Music Theory have developed learning goals that are readily available to students on the course syllabi.
 The music performance areas of the school recently added learning goals to all faculty syllabi.

-Questions about student learning assessment at Eastman should be directed to Dr. John Hain, Assistant Dean of Academic Affairs and Director of Assessment.
+Questions about student learning assessment at Eastman should be directed to Dr. John Hain, Associate Dean of Academic and International Affairs and Director of Institutional Research and Assessment.
 Dr. Hain can be reached by email at firstname.lastname@example.org, or by phone at 585.274.1020.